nilcm10/md_membrane_env/practical/README.md

 $ vmd bilayer_protein.pdb
 ```

-We're not gonna go over again the steps we followed before because it's probably gonna take a long while.
+We're not gonna go over again the steps we followed before because it's probably gonna take even longer than the previous parts.
 So we're going to go straight to the analysis part.

 ### Analysis

-In this link a 100 ns trajectory of a system (similar) to the one you've created.
+In this [link](ONEDRIVELINK) a 100 ns trajectory of a system (similar) to the one you've created.
 That is a CB2 receptor embedded in a 10:1 POPC:CHL membrane, with 0.15 M NaCl.
 We're going to proceed now to the analysis of some variables concerning the membrane protein.

 #### RMSD

 We're gonna first measure the RMSD of the C-alpha atoms of our receptor along the trajectory.
 This can be done with GROMACS:

 ```
-$ gmx rms ..
+$ gmx rms -s _.gro -f _.xtc -o rsmd.xvg
 ```

-...
+Select the "C-alpha" group twice (type "3", press Enter, and type "3" again).
+GROMACS will automatically align all the coordinates and calculate the RMSD for the C-alpha atoms of our protein.

+You can again plot it with the python script.

 #### RMSF

+Now we're going to...

 #### Secondary Structure analysis

+Finally...